Las Vegas is known for its desert heat, but winter is an equally good time to visit the Strip.

 Bodies…The Exhibition

 For an intriguing, educational experience, visit Bodies…The Exhibition.
 The attraction features real, dissected human bodies, allowing you to see organs, bone, muscles and other parts usually hidden beneath the skin.
 Compare damaged tissue to undamaged tissue and gain a better understanding of the human body’s different systems.
-In a topical twist, a new exhibit is dedicated to the science and health effects of the coronavirus.
+A similar exhibit by another company, Real Bodies, is on the lower level of the Horseshoe casino.